-All prospective new purchasers are required to complete a Private Owner Development Application (PODA) (PDF) before they can make an appointment to get inside a building.
+Unless otherwise noted, all prospective purchasers are required to complete a Private Owner Development Application (PODA) (PDF) before they can make an appointment to get inside a building.
 A completed PODA must include sufficient proof of funds (current bank statements, lines of credit, lender pre-approval forms, etc.) to cover the purchase price as well as the estimated cost to repair.
 Once received, the PODA is reviewed.
-The Department reserves the right to reject applications from potential purchasers that do not meet the guidelines and/or do not submit an acceptable offer price.
+The Department reserves the right to reject applications from potential purchasers that do not meet the guidelines, are not complete, and/or do not submit an acceptable offer price.
 The Department retains the right to extend a time period in which applications can be received for any property (or properties), especially if no acceptable offer has been submitted or if the Department anticipates receiving multiple offers.
 Strong preference is given to owner-occupant purchasers and to full-time employees of the City of Newburgh.

 Applicants are strongly urged to submit an Informational Report request early in the process if they are considering a change or use, building expansion or if the building lacks a current Certificate of Occupancy.
 They must submit a form to the Building Department for the Information Report (PDF).
 This can be completed before a Private Owner Development Application (PODA) (PDF) is submitted or at the same time of a PODA submission.

 During the purchasing process, a credit report is usually required.
 The Credit Report Authorization Form (PDF) must be accompanied by a fee of $28.55 - for each single applicant; $57.10 for a married couple.
 The only acceptable form of payment for the credit report is by money order.
 The credit report authorization form as well as the required money order needs to be submitted to the Department of Planning and Development.
 It should not be submitted to PathStone.